seanvizm/rust-hybrid-workflow/README.md

 ## 🌟 Overview

 The Rust Hybrid Workflow Engine is a powerful orchestration tool that allows you to define complex multi-step workflows using Lua configuration files.
-Each step in your workflow can be executed in different programming languages (Python, JavaScript/Node.js, Lua, Shell), with automatic dependency resolution and data passing between steps.
+Each step in your workflow can be executed in different programming languages (Python, JavaScript/Node.js, WebAssembly, Lua, Shell), with automatic dependency resolution and data passing between steps.

 Perfect for:
 - **Data Processing Pipelines**: Chain together data fetching, transformation, and storage operations